noellymadeleine/CustomerChurnPred/README.md

 **Based on the two previous analysis, the variables  "credit_card", "credit_score" and "estimated_salary" will be dropped**

 ### Encoding of categorical descriptors

+Encoding variables is important to represent categorical data in a format that can be effectively used by machine learning algorithms.
+In the case of gender, encoding it as numerical values (e.g., 0 for male, 1 for female) allows algorithms to interpret and process the data.
+This conversion enables the algorithms to identify patterns and relationships in the data that can be used for making predictions or classifications.
+By encoding variables, we make the data more accessible and compatible with machine learning techniques, improving the overall accuracy and effectiveness of the models.

 ### Min-Max scaling
+Scaling is important in machine learning to ensure variables are on a similar scale.
+Min-Max scaling, or normalization, transforms data to a fixed range (e.g., 0-1).
+It preserves relative relationships between data points, benefits non-Gaussian distributions, and improves algorithm performance and convergence.
+Scaling eliminates bias from variables with larger magnitudes and facilitates accurate predictions.

+**In a real-world scenario, it is often beneficial to engineer new variables by combining existing variables to capture more complex relationships and improve predictive power.
+However, for the purpose of this demonstration project, we will focus on utilizing the variables that are already available in the dataset without introducing additional engineered variables.**

 ## Model Training and Evaluation